America’s Amazing Ghost Town

 Lottie translated their unspoken sorrow.

 “I showed you how the town was crowded with wooden homes, barns, saloons and carts.
 Three fire stations were built and we even had trained fire volunteers.
-But no one bothered to maintain the water pipes–we were too busy finding gold!
+But no one bothered to maintain the water water reserves–we were too busy finding gold!
 See the buckets lined up and the fire bell across the street?”

 I nodded my head then noticed a water pipe and its valve sticking out through the brittle sage and for some reason felt compelled to take a picture.